amateescu/search_api_solr/README.txt

   prefix is added, so the global prefix will come first in the final name:
   (GLOBAL_PREFIX)(INDEX_PREFIX)(INDEX_ID)
   The same rules as above apply for setting the prefix.
+- search_api_solr_http_get_max_length (default: 4000)
+  The maximum number of bytes that can be handled as an HTTP GET query when HTTP method is AUTO.
+Typically Solr can handle up to 65355 bytes, but Tomcat and Jetty will error at slightly less than 4096 bytes.

 Customizing your Solr server
 ----------------------------